TNieminen/devops/vh4/README.md

 The goal of this solo-developed project is to implement a service which utilizes RabbitMQ to communicate messages between worker threads with two REST API ends points which control the state of the system and return information from it.
 The application is running on Heroku and is backed by a CI/CD pipeline running on a local instance of Gitlab.

+This project is up and running [here](https://devops-apigateway.herokuapp.com/) notice that there is no route handler for '/' so it will just return a 404.
+Read further

 Component-wise breakdown: